Table of Contents

 Three things matter if you want to import vegetables from India to the UAE:

-- You’re tapping into a gateway, not just a market: The UAE is the largest market for APEDA's scheduled products, which include fresh fruits and vegetables.
-But it's also a distribution corridor, where 61% of all cargo destined for GCC states enters through UAE seaports.
+- You're tapping into a gateway, not just a market: Gulfood confirms the UAE is the largest market for APEDA's scheduled products, including fresh fruits and vegetables⁶, and USDA FAS data shows 61% of all cargo destined for GCC states enters through UAE seaports⁷.
 Set up in Dubai, and you're serving Saudi, Oman, Qatar, Kuwait, and Bahrain from the same entity.

 - Structural demand, not seasonal: The UAE's National Food Security Strategy 2051 explicitly prioritises diversifying food import sources.
-GCC countries import up to 85% of their food.
-This isn't a trade cycle; it's geography and government policy working in your favour.
+The World Economic Forum reports GCC countries import up to 85% of their food⁸.
+This isn't a trade cycle, it's geography and government policy working in your favour.

-- Built-in consumption base: There are 4.3 million Indian nationals in the UAE.
+- Built-in consumption base: There are 4.3 million Indian nationals in the UAE³.
 Hotels, cloud kitchens, and catering companies serving Indian food at scale add bulk demand on top.

 What You Need on the India Side Before You Ship